LennartHennigs/RG35XX-H-Notes/README.md

 ## Introduction

 - Knulli is a Linux-based custom firmware (CFW) for retro gaming for multiple devices/platforms.
-- It is a fork of the Batocera firmware
+- It is a fork of the Batocera firmware.
 - There is now a port for the Anbernic.
 - It provides a better experience than the stock firmware.

 ## Setting Up The Device

-- Follow these steps to set up get Knulli your device.
-I tried to put the steps in a helpful order - so best follow them along...
+Follow these steps to set up Knulli on your device.
+I arranged the steps in a helpful order, so it is best to follow them along.
-- I recommend using two SD cards – one for Knulli and one for the roms and your Knulli settings.
+- I recommend using two SD cards – one for Knulli and one for the ROMs and your Knulli settings.
-  - This has the advantage that you can update Knulli without messing up your settings or your games.
+  - This has the advantage of updating Knulli without messing up your settings or games.
-  - The left slot will contain the Knulli card and the right the roms.
+  - The left slot will contain the Knulli card, and the right will contain the ROMs.
   - Use at least a 64GB card for Knulli.

 ### Installing Knulli on the device

 - Download Knulli for your device from the [releases page](https://github.com/knulli-cfw/distribution/releases)
 - Flash the firmware to a (new!)
 SD card (e.g., use [BalenaEtcher](https://etcher.balena.io/)).
 - Put the SD card in the device (left slot).